-- How are creators of colour using digital platforms to produce and circulate acts of creativity in ways that might enable them to access paid work in the cultural and creative industries?
+- How are Black, Asian, and racialised people (“creators of colour”) using digital platforms to produce and circulate acts of creativity in ways that might enable them to access paid work in the cultural and creative industries (CCIs) in Britain?

-- To what degree do creators of colour intend for such uses of digital platforms to counter and combat patterns of racial and ethnic exclusion that have been shown to characterise those industries (including their intersections with other forms of exclusion, based on gender, class, sexuality and disability)?
+- To what degree do creators of colour intend for such uses of digital platforms to counter and combat racism in the CCIs and society (including its intersections with other forms of oppression such as sexism, misogyny, classism, homophobia, and ableism)?

-- How do the affordances of those digital communication technologies both enable and constrain creators of colour in their efforts to reach and build audiences, and combat and counter (intersectional) racial and ethnic exclusion?
+- How do the affordances of those digital communication technologies (E.g., Instagram, Twitter, YouTube, messenger apps, and websites) both enable and constrain creators of colour in their efforts to reach and build audiences, and combat racism and interconnected oppressions?